franzbu/EnhancedSpaces.spoon/README.md

 ```

 Restart Hammerspoon and you are ready to go.
-You might additionally be interested in adjusting the amount and names of your 'mSpaces' and the default mSpace, see above.
+You might additionally be interested in adjusting the amount and names of your mSpaces and the default mSpace, see above.

 ## mSpaces